FatihKoz/DisposableBasic/README.md

 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+01.MAR.22

+**WARNING: THIS IS THE LAST VERSION SUPPORTING PHP 7.4.xx AND LARAVEL 8**

+* Updated Stable Approach Plugin support (Approve and Delete functions added)

 28.FEB.22